dizballanze/gray/README.md

   --black-skip-string-normalization BLACK_SKIP_STRING_NORMALIZATION
                         Don't normalize string quotes or prefixes. (default: False)

-Args that start with '--' (eg. --pool-size) can also be set in a config file (/Users/apple/.gray or /etc/gray.conf or ./gray.conf).
-Config file syntax
-allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at
+Args that start with '--' (eg. --exclude) can also be set in a config file (/Users/stephane/.gray or /etc/gray.conf or ./gray.conf).
+Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at https://goo.gl/R74nmi).
-https://goo.gl/R74nmi).
 If an arg is specified in more than one place, then commandline values override config file values which override defaults.
 ```